 Industry Experience

-Semiconductor Manufacturing: Manufacturing semiconductor materials involves the use of highly toxic substances and flammable gas.
-Phosphorus, arsenic, boron and gallium are commonly used as doping agents.
-Hydrogen is used both as a reactant and a reducing atmosphere carrier gas.
-Etching and cleaning gases include HCl, Cl2, NF3 and other perfluoro compounds.
+Semiconductor manufacturing involves the use of highly toxic and flammable gases.
+Key materials such as phosphorus, arsenic, boron, and gallium are used as doping agents, while hydrogen serves as both a reactant and reducing atmosphere.
+Etching and cleaning gases like HCl, Cl2, and NF3 are also common in this sector.

 Typical Applications: